 Mandatory Redemption - 10 Year Rule.
-To the extent required by the Code and not already required to make regularly scheduled principal payments on the Offered Bonds (including Sinking Fund Payments) or otherwise required to be applied to the redemption of the PAC Bonds, repayments and prepayments of principal of the Program Loans or portions thereof financed with proceeds of the Issue 2020-3A Bonds (directly, or through a series of refundings) received more than 10 years after (i) the date of issuance of the Issue 2020-3A Bonds or (ii) the date of issuance of the Prior Bonds refunded by the Issue 2020-3A Bonds (or the earliest date in a chain of refundings), shall be applied to redeem Issue 2020-3A Bonds.
-The redemption price of Issue 2020-3A Bonds to be so redeemed shall be 100% of the principal amount thereof plus interest accrued to the date of redemption, if applicable.
-Subject to the redemption procedures under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds," the Offered Bonds to be redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may be redeemed in an amount that exceeds the related Planned Amortization Amount shown above in the PAC Bonds Planned Amortization Schedules only if there are no other Offered Bonds outstanding, and, if the PAC Bonds are to be redeemed pursuant to this paragraph, the PAC Bonds shall be redeemed on a pro rata basis.
+To the extent required by the Code and not already required to make regularly scheduled principal payments on the Offered Bonds (including Sinking Fund Payments) or otherwise required to be applied to the redemption of the PAC Bonds, repayments and prepayments of principal of the Program Loans or portions thereof financed with proceeds of the Issue 2020-4 Bonds (directly, or through a series of refundings) received more than 10 years after (i) the date of issuance of the Issue 2020-4 Bonds or (ii) the date of issuance of the Prior Bonds refunded by the Issue 2020-4 Bonds (or the earliest date in a chain of refundings), shall be applied to redeem Issue 2020-4 Bonds.
+The redemption price of Issue 2020-4 Bonds to be so redeemed shall be 100% of the principal amount thereof plus interest accrued to the date of redemption, if applicable.
+Subject to the redemption procedures under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds," the Offered Bonds to be redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may be redeemed in an amount that exceeds the related Planned Amortization Amount shown above in the PAC Bonds Planned Amortization Schedules only if there are no other Offered Bonds outstanding.

-THDA will redeem the Issue 2020-3A Bonds in accordance with the provisions described above to the extent required to comply with the Code.
+THDA will redeem the Issue 2020-4 Bonds in accordance with the provisions described above to the extent required to comply with the Code.
 THDA reserves the right to modify the amounts and timing of redemptions at any time to the extent the Code permits or requires such modification.

 Redemption of Offered Bonds from Unexpended Proceeds.
 The Offered Bonds are subject to redemption, at the election of THDA, in whole or in part on any date, from proceeds of the Offered Bonds not expected to be applied to the financing of Program Loans (or participations therein).
-In addition, the Offered Bonds are subject to mandatory redemption on December 1, 2021, in the event and to the extent that there are unexpended proceeds of the Offered Bonds on deposit in the Issue 2020-3 Bonds Subaccount of the Loan Fund on November 1, 2021, provided that such redemption date may be extended, at the option of THDA, and subject to the satisfaction of the conditions set forth in the Issue 2020-3 Supplemental Resolution, including without limitation, provision of a Projected Cash Flow Statement.
+In addition, the Offered Bonds are subject to mandatory redemption on December 1, 2021, in the event and to the extent that there are unexpended proceeds of the Offered Bonds on deposit in the Issue 2020-4 Bonds Subaccount of the Loan Fund on November 1, 2021, provided that such redemption date may be extended, at the option of THDA, and subject to the satisfaction of the conditions set forth in the Issue 2020-4 Supplemental Resolution, including without limitation, provision of a Projected Cash Flow Statement.

-Notwithstanding any extension of the redemption date described above, in order to satisfy requirements of the Code, the Issue 2020-3A Bonds are subject to mandatory redemption on January 1, 2024, to the extent any amounts remain on deposit in the Issue 2020-3 Bonds Subaccount of the Loan Fund on December 1, 2023.
+Notwithstanding any extension of the redemption date described above, in order to satisfy requirements of the Code, the Issue 2020-4 Bonds are subject to mandatory redemption on April 1, 2024, to the extent any amounts remain on deposit in the Issue 2020-4 Bonds Subaccount of the Loan Fund on March 1, 2024.